 Photo: Lumière No. 4 at RCNM, Manchester, March 2014.

 Based on self written software, this work on the edge of concert and site specific installation finds previously unseen beauty and minimalistic elegance in a commonly underrated medium.
-High power lasers are used to draw complex morphing shapes and connect points in space.
-Unleashing the full potential of the underlying advanced vector engine, Lumière combines precise geometric figures with floating organic structures, presenting the archaic sign language of an alien culture communicating via emerging and disappearing traces of extremely bright light.
+High power lasers draw complex morphing shapes and connect points in space.
+Lumière combines precise geometric figures with floating organic structures, presenting the archaic sign language of an alien culture communicating via emerging and disappearing traces of extremely bright light.

-The software also generates the control signals to drive equally abstract and powerful sonic events, a multi sensorial experience of audiovisual rhythm, at times fragile and quiet, at others massive and overwhelming.
+Percussive and textural sonic events provide a counterpoint to the visual rhythm, resulting in a multi sensorial experience which at times is fragile and quiet, at others massive and overwhelming.
 Each Lumière performance is a unique and site specific real time exploration of synchronicity and divergence, of light and darkness at the limits of perception.B/W photo above taken from Lumière Nr.
 2 at Transmediale 2014 by Elena Vasilkova / transmediale.

 Since Lumière is site specific, each room demands an adapted placement of the lasers.
 The laser beams connect the screen with the auditorium, creating a three dimensional object floating in the middle of the room above the audience.